BA (University of Cambridge, 1989), PhD (MRC Laboratory of Molecular Biology, Cambridge, 1994)

 Biography

-Anne Donaldson studied Natural Sciences at the University of Cambridge, completed her PhD at the MRC Laboratory of Molecular Biology, then moved as a NATO/SERC postdoctoral fellow to the University of Washington in Seattle.
-Anne established her lab as a Royal Society University Research Fellow at the University of Dundee, and in 2001 Anne was chosen as an EMBO Young Investigator.
-The Donaldson laboratory has been at the University of Aberdeen Institute of Medical Sciences since 2003.
-The lab is funded by Cancer Research UK.
+After her Bachelors degree in Natural Sciences at the University of Cambridge, Anne completed her PhD at the MRC Laboratory of Molecular Biology, then moved as a NATO/SERC postdoctoral fellow to the University of Washington in Seattle where she began to study DNA replication.
+Anne established her lab as a Royal Society University Research Fellow at the University of Dundee, moving in 2003 to the University of Aberdeen Institute of Medical Sciences.

-Anne served as Organizer of the Cold Spring Harbor Eukaryotic DNA Replication & Genome Maintenance meeting from 2014-2019.
+Anne served as Organizer of the Cold Spring Harbor Eukaryotic DNA Replication & Genome Maintenance meeting from 2014-2019, and on the Organizing Committee for the 2022 UK DNA Replication meeting.

 - Research